ilifu/ilifu_user_docs/docs/tech_docs/software_environments.md

 This will create a virtual environment with the name *virtualenv* (any name can be used here) at the specified path.
 Note that environments created in shared folders will be accessible to anyone with access to the folder, and similarly environments created in private folders will be accessible only to the user.

 The `virtualenv` command will create an environment using the version of python available on the current `$PATH` which by default is the system `python 3.8.10`.
-If you want to use a different version of python, you can load the corresponding module from those available
+If you want to use a different version of python, you can load the corresponding module from those available before creating the virtual environment

 ```bash
 $ module load python/2.7.18